printfoo/nlp-interpretability/README.md

 What is interpretability?

 [The Mythos of Model Interpretability](http://www.zacklipton.com/media/papers/mythos_model_interpretability_lipton2016.pdf) (Zachary C. Lipton, 2016) offered a taxonomy for this question.
-It started by introducing some potential benefits of interpretability, e.g., increasing trust, revealing causality, strengthing transferability, enabling fair and ethical decision-making, etc. Then, it discussed that the properties of interpretable models broadly fall into two categories.
+It started by introducing some potential benefits of interpretability such as increasing trust and enabling fair and ethical decision-making.
+Then, it divide the properties of interpretable models into two categories.

-*Transparency*, or *how does the model work*, is the opposite of *opacity* or *black-box-ness*.
-It can be considered at three levels:
+*Transparency*, or *how does the model work*, the opposite of *opacity* or *black-box-ness*, is the 1st category.
+It can be considered at three levels:s
 - *Simulatability*
 - *Decomposability*
 - *Algorithmic transparency*

-*(post-hoc) Explanation*, or *what else can the model tell me*, is another category of interpretability properties.
-It asks for useful information without elucidating the interworking of the model.
+*(post-hoc) Explanation*, or *what else can the model tell me*, is the 2nd category.
+It asks for useful information without peeking beneth the interworking of the model.
 Some common approaches to post-hoc explanation include:
 - *Text explanation* These explanations sometimes called *rationales* in NLP research.
 - *Visualization*
 - *Local explanation*
 - *Explanation by example*

+***Linear models* are not strictly more interpretable than neural networks**

+***Humans* are not strictly more interpretable than neural networks**, either.

 [Towards a Rigorous Science of Interpretable Machine Learning](https://arxiv.org/pdf/1702.08608.pdf)